Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 Chrome makes use of the trust store of the operating system.
 Firefox maintains all its CAs.

-Download your Certificate in PFX format
+Download your SSL Certificate in PFX format
 ---------------------------------------

 The SSL (Secure Socket Layer) is the most widely deployed security protocol used today.
 It is essentially a protocol that provides a secure channel between two machines operating over the Internet or an internal network.

-The SSL Certificate issued by the Terradue Certification Authority (CA) is used to access securely the Terradue's infrastructure.
-It should be imported into a browser in order to use it.
+The SSL Certificate issued by the CA should be imported into a browser in order to use it.
 This section describes the certificate import procedures for different browsers and platforms.

 - Go to *https://ca.terradue.com/gpodcs/cgi/certdown.cgi?U=<your_registration_email@organization.com>&F=Kpfx* (**replace by your registration e-mail**)
 - Type the certificate password that you chose during the registration.